ram-pi/UDF-Flink-Example/README.md

 ```

-# Using EDF on FlinkSQL
+# Using UDF on FlinkSQL

 Once you've uploaded the JAR using the CLI, proceed to the Flink SQL editor to register the UDF within your specific Flink workspace with the following command.